kensanata/oddmu/README.md

 disk.
 Therefore, results are sorted by title:

 - If the page title contains the query string, it gets sorted first.
-- If the page title begins with a number, it is sorted descending.
+- If the page name (the filename!) begins with a number, it is sorted descending.
 - All other pages follow, sorted ascending.

 The effect is that first, the pages with matches in the page title are shown, and then all the others.
-Within these two groups, the most recent blog posts are shown first, if and only if the page title begins with an ISO date like 2023-09-16.
+Within these two groups, the most recent blog posts are shown first.
+This assumes that blog pages start with an ISO date like "2023-09-16".

 The score and highlighting of snippets is used to help visitors decide which links to click.

 ## Limitations

-Page titles are filenames with `.md` appended.
+Page names are filenames with `.md` appended.
 If your filesystem cannot handle it, it can't be a page name.

 The pages are indexed as the server starts and the index is kept in memory.
-If you have a ton of pages, this surely wastes a lot of memory.
+If you have a ton of pages, this takes a lot of memory.

 Files may not end with a tilde (`~`) – these are backup files.